ellensimpson

 prof_pic.jpg

-I have published at top-tier peer reviewed computing venues, including first author papers at Human Factors in Computing Systems (CHI), Computer Supported Cooperative Work and Social Computing (CSCW), and the International Conference on Supporting Group Work (GROUP).
-My work has also been published in top peer-reviewed journals, including New Media and Society and Policy & Internet.
-At GROUP ’23, I received a Best Paper Award, one of two best paper awards given.
-During my graduate studies, I have published eight full papers, four of which were first author papers – 6 in journals and 3 in conference proceedings.
+To date, I have published eleven full papers, six of which are first author papers, and one of which is an equal contribution between the first three authors.
 In HCI and Social Computing disciplines, conference publications are as impactful as journal publications.
-According to Google Scholar, as of April ‘24, I have a citation count of 282 and an h-index of 7.
+According to Google Scholar, as of September ‘24, I have a citation count of 521 and an h-index of 11.
 My publications appear on syllabi at The University of Colorado Boulder, University College London, Northeastern University, The University of California Los Angeles, The University of Washington, and The TikTok Cultures Research Network Initiative.
 My publications are listed here.

 Information about my previous projects, including my books and screen writing, are listed on my projects page.